RavidRo/TradingSystem/Use Cases.md

 9. <ins>System</ins>: if there are results from search shows the results.
 10. Else, generate message “there are no results”

+**Tests**:

-happy path: the user searches a product with a product name which exists in the system and gets the results.
+-   <ins>_Happy Path_</ins>: The user searches a product with a product name which exists in the system and gets the results.
-sad path: the user wrongs in one letter in the product name that he desire to search and gets the message “there are no results.
+-   <ins>_Sad Path_</ins>: The user wrongs in one letter in the product name that he desire to search and gets the message “there are no results.

 ### 2.6.
 Filter search results